 My roots in midwifery started to grow many years before my first pregnancy.
 In the late 90s, I was a graduate student at UC Davis studying ecology and pursuing what I thought would be my life’s work in marine biology when I met a woman who made a deep impression on me.
 She was a friend of a friend, and I only met her once, but in that short meeting, I learned that she had her babies at home.

 My interest was piqued.
 Suddenly, the mountainous pile of journal articles I was accustomed to reading was pushed aside for books on birth.
 I could not stop reading birth stories.
-I read about women who birthed in many settings and in many ways, and I could feel that each woman’s birth story held strong emotion and huge importance for her.
+I read about people who birthed in many settings and in many ways, and I could feel that each birth story held strong emotion and huge importance.
 It struck me that birth could bring tremendous satisfaction and empowerment, or not.
-The setting of the birth was not a key element in this, but rather that each woman who felt moved to her core by her birth had taken responsibility for how her birth unfolded.
-Birth is not predictable nor is the natural process of birth controllable, but the woman who makes choices about her care and has an active role in decisions about her birth process tends to have positive feelings about her birth, regardless of the difficulties she faces along the way.
+The setting of the birth was not a key element in this, but rather that each person who felt moved to their core by birth had taken responsibility for how their birth unfolded.
+Birth is not predictable nor is the natural process of birth controllable, but the person who makes choices about their care and has an active role in decisions about their birth process tends to have positive feelings about their birth, regardless of the difficulties faced along the way.
 I decided that whenever I got pregnant, I would search out a midwife and plan to have my baby at home.